Top 10 Horror Films of All Time

 Release year: 1999

 Sleepy Hollow” is not the scariest film in this list.
-Yet, it does have some of the most amazing art direction you will ever see and an atmosphere to die for.
+Yet, it does have some of the most amazing art direction you will ever see and an atmosphere to die for. due to Emmanuel Lubezki’s mesmerizing cinematography.
 Tim Burton (“Batman“ (1989), “Edward Scissorhands“ (1990)) created the ultimate gothic horror film, filled with eccentricities, beautiful costume work and a high body count by decapitation.
 Almost a creature feature at its core, “Sleepy Hollow” is a feast for the eyes that 22 years later seems unmatched with Tim Burton’s style invoking the feelings of classic Hammer horror films while Johnny Depp is right front and center as the smart but not too brave Ichabod Crane.
 While its emphasis on grand guignol violence might be too much, it is undeniable that “Sleepy Hollow” definitely stands out from the lot as a well crafted and visually original film.

 Suspense: